lucasfontesgaspareto/typing.js/README.md

-# TypingJS v0.2.0
+# TypingJS v0.3.0

-A lightweight lib that typing for you
+A lightweight lib for typing effect in front-end

 ## How to use